Siege of Sloviansk: Seizure of government buildings

-On 12 April, a group of masked militants, which was formed in Crimea and led by former officer of Russian security services Igor Girkin, captured the executive committee building, the police department, and the Security Service of Ukraine (SBU, Sluzhba Bezpeky Ukrayiny) offices in Sloviansk, a city in the northern part of the Donetsk Oblast.
-According to the Ukrainian Interior Ministry the militant supporters of the Donetsk Republic fired indiscriminately on the building.
+On 12 April, a fifty-strong unit of heavily armed Russian militants captured Sloviansk's administration building, police station, and Security Service of Ukraine (SBU) building, and set up roadblocks with the help of local armed activists.
+The unit were Russian Armed Forces 'volunteers' under the command of Russian GRU colonel Igor Girkin ('Strelkov').
+They had been sent from Russian-occupied Crimea and wore no insignia.
+According to the Ukrainian Interior Ministry, gunmen fired indiscriminately on the administration building.
 Raiding the police armoury, the militants seized at least 400 handguns and 20 automatic weapons.
 "The aim of the takeover was the guns," a Ukrainian police statement said.
 "They are giving these guns to participants in the protest in Sloviansk.".
 After takeover of the city by militants, Sloviansk mayor Nelya Shtepa briefly appeared at an occupied police station and expressed support for the militants.
-Others gathered outside the building and similarly voiced their support for the militants.
+Others gathered outside the building and similarly voiced their support.
 They told Ukrainian journalists who were reporting on the situation to "go back to Kyiv".
 Nelya Shtepa was later arrested by the insurgents, and replaced by the self-proclaimed "people's mayor" Vyacheslav Ponomarev.

+Girkin said that this action sparked the Donbas War.
+He said "I'm the one who pulled the trigger of war.
+If our unit hadn't crossed the border, everything would have fizzled out, like in Kharkiv, like in Odessa".
+He explained that "nobody there wanted to fight" until his unit seized Sloviansk.